20 Sep 2024

 f.write("Hello, World!")

-Explanation: The __enter__ method opens the file, and the __exit__ method ensures the file is closed, even if an error occurs.
+method ensures the file is closed, even if an error occurs.

-13. __contains__ – Define in Keyword Behavior
+– Define in

-The __contains__ method defines how the in keyword works for your object.
+method defines how the in

 class Group: